 - On June 11, 2018, New Jersey approved the NJ Sports Betting Bill.
 In June 2018, the Company entered into an agreement with William Hill New Jersey Inc. ("William Hill"), who operates a sportsbook at the property, in addition to an online sports betting platform.
-Revenues recorded represent the Company's share of the difference between amounts wagered and won by patrons, less all associated expenses, including but not limited to, gaming taxes. - Revenues resulting from agreements with third parties who operate online sports wagering and online gaming platforms under our Casino License. - Rental revenues from retail tenants are recognized monthly over the terms of the related leases.
-Rental revenues are based on a percentage of the retail tenants' respective revenues. - Entertainment revenue recognition criteria are met at the completion of the event. - Other revenues such as cash services commissions, parking revenues etc., are recorded when the applicable services are rendered.
+Revenues recorded represent the Company's share of the difference between amounts wagered and won by patrons, less all associated expenses, including but not limited to, gaming taxes.
+In July 2021, the Company reached an agreement with William Hill to terminate the Sports Book contract.
+Pursuant to the agreement, the online sports betting platform ceased operations in August 2021 with the retail sports book continuing to be operated by William Hill until February 28, 2022, at which point the Company assumed operations of the retail sportsbook. - Revenues resulting from agreements with third parties who operate online sports wagering and online gaming platforms under Ocean's Casino License.
+Any advance payments received have been recorded within Other Liabilities in the accompanying Balance Sheets and will be amortized over the term of the respective agreements.

+- Rental revenues from retail tenants are recognized monthly over the terms of the related leases.
+Rental revenues are based on a percentage of the retail tenants' respective revenues. - Entertainment revenue recognition criteria are met at the completion of the event. - Revenues such as cash services commissions and parking revenues are recorded when the applicable services are rendered.